 Use the following procedures to check and (if necessary) set your HP ProCurve Ethernet switches to have the proper spanning tree settings.
-These procedures apply to both the 3400cl series switches and the 2900 series switches.
+These procedures apply to the 2900 series switches.
 Refer to installation chapters earlier in this manual for the complete switch configuration procedures.